dvader2021/KISS/README.md

 > - published: the last published date
 > - copyright: specific copyright language to be included in the footer
 > - contact (name, email, twitter): contact info specific to the site
-> - google_analytics: the google analytics id
+> - google_analytics: specify the google analytics id .. otherwise leave it blank
+> - aws_api: specify the aWS api .. otherwise leave it blank

 > defaults
 > - show_featured: setting it to **TRUE** will show featured posts on the home page requires at least one post to be marked with status = featured.
 Defaults to FALSE